amblina/katacoda-scenarios/tutorial3/step3.md

+OK, let's read about a command we have experience with: `ls`.

 `man ls`{{execute}}

-This will automatically open up a help page in the terminal - don't panic!
-The help page is opening in the **default** program for opening text files on this machine - a program called `less` - something we covered in tutorial 2.
-Remember in order to return to the command prompt just press `q` for **q**uit.

-The man page can be navigated using your directional keys - try pressing the down arrow ⇩.
+Remember the man page can be navigated using your directional keys - try pressing the down arrow ⇩.

 First there is the `NAME` section which says what we already know: